ACB-Bible/Bible-Code/DEV/DEV.md

 ##### Miscellaneous

-1. An example of a pre-generated SSL pfx certificate for the localhost created by the Windows Terminal located in the VSCode folder in the Bible-Code Documentation project.

-2. VS-Profile.code-profile - A VSCode profile that can be imported into VSCode.
+The VS-Profile.code-profile - A VSCode profile is located in the VSCode folder and it can be imported into VSCode.
 This profile contains the settings and extensions that I find most helpful working on all the Bible Code projects located in the VSCode folder in the Bible-Code Documentation project.

 [Back to Top](#top)